Giovanni Francesco Ginetti

 Giovanni Francesco Ginetti (12 December 1626 – 18 September 1691) was a nephew of Cardinal Marzio Ginetti (1585-1681).

+Biography

 Under the reign of Pope Alexander VII he was appointed him Referendary of the Apostolic Signatura, later Sergeant Major of the Papal Army (1625-1635) and then Treasurer General of the Apostolic Chamber.
 He was also deputy governor of Castel Sant'Angelo.